 If the chicken needs additional crisping, run it under the broiler for a few minutes, though this doesn’t happen to me.
-Let the chicken rest for about 10 minutes and then using your shears slice this big bird into serving pieces.
-I usually quarter it to serve 4, but you can also slice the breast into slices and serve up to 6.
+Let the chicken rest for about 10 minutes and then using your shears, slice this big bird into serving pieces.
+I usually quarter it to serve 4, but you can also slice the breast into slices, or into two pieces, and serve up to 6.

 Keywords: roast chicken recipe, perfect roasted chicken spatchcock chicken, lemon garlic roast chicken, garlic roast chicken, whole roast chicken,

 Saffron Baked Chicken